OPS-SAT (Operations nanoSatellite)

 Payloads/Experiments of opportunity

 SEPP (Satellite Experimental Processing Platform): SEPP is the heart of the OPS-SAT payload.
-It is a powerful ALTERA Cyclone V system-on-chip module with sufficient on-board memory in order to carry out advanced software and hardware experiments.
+It is a powerful ALTERA Cyclone V system-on-chip module with sufficient onboard memory to carry out advanced software and hardware experiments.
 It is the reconfigurable platform required on OPS-SAT on which all major experiments will be processed.
-The Altera Cyclone V SX System-on-Chip (SoC) digital core logic device provides with a 800 MHz CPU clock and 1GB DDR3 RAM a powerful processing capability.
-All Altera SoC SX devices consist of an internal HPS (Hard Processing System) and a FPGA (Field Programmable Gate Array) portion.
-The Altera Cyclone V SX SoC HPS is a fully functional computer and contains a dual core ARM CPU with several built-in hardware blocks and device interfaces.
+The Altera Cyclone V SX System-on-Chip (SoC) digital core logic device provides an 800 MHz CPU clock and 1GB DDR3 RAM a powerful processing capability.
+All Altera SoC SX devices consist of an internal HPS (Hard Processing System) and an FPGA (Field Programmable Gate Array) portion.
+The Altera Cyclone V SX SoC HPS is a fully functional computer and contains a dual-core ARM CPU with several built-in hardware blocks and device interfaces.
 It also has built-in ECC (Error Correction Coding) features.

 The system offers the possibility to use DDR2, LPDDR2 or DDR3 RAM.
 The ARM CPU is connected to a large number of HPS hardware blocks.
-Bridges enable high speed data exchange between FPGA and HPS portions.
-Linux is used as default operation system (OS) for the SoC.
+Bridges enable high-speed data exchange between FPGA and HP's portions.
+Linux is used as the default operation system (OS) for the SoC.
 All HPS blocks can be accessed from the installed OS application software.
 The HPS portion has to be configured at system startup.
 The SoC configuration data is part of the SEPP software image stored in the external memory.
 The image is based on the Altera reference Yocto Linux and U-Boot boot loader software.

-The system level solution is to deploy four MitySOM-5CSX SoMs on a CubeSat-sized mother board.
-They would operate in cold redundancy along four 1 GB microSD cards for mass memory storage.
-These powerful units can output a significant amount of heat, especially if the FPGA fabric is highly clocked.
-The solution is to thermally couple the units to a surrounding mechanical aluminum structure which will allow the temperature to be passively managed.
+The system-level solution is to deploy four MitySOM-5CSX SoMs on a CubeSat-sized motherboard.
+They would operate in cold redundancy along with four 1 GB microSD cards for mass memory storage.
+These powerful units can output significant heat, especially if the FPGA fabric is highly clocked.
+The solution is to thermally couple the units to a surrounding mechanical aluminium structure which will allow the temperature to be passively managed.
 This solution also has the advantage that it will provide extra radiation shielding as these are non-radiation hard components.
-Another benefit, compared to other SoM platforms, is the availability of an ECC RAM system (in built SEU mitigation).
+Another benefit, compared to other SoM platforms, is the availability of an ECC RAM system (in-built SEU mitigation).

 • SEPP (Satellite Experimenters Processing Platform)